Lamarck–Caulaincourt station: Design

 The station has a very picturesque single entry which is surrounded by two staircases ascending the hill of Montmartre.
 The platforms are 25 m below the entrance and are reached by a lift or a spiral staircase.
 Like most Paris Métro stations, at track level, there are two tracks and two side platforms.

 In popular culture

-Métro Lamarck–Caulaincourt is the beautiful Metro station with the double staircase in the film Amélie.
+Métro Lamarck–Caulaincourt features in the film Amélie, as the beautiful Metro station with the double staircase.
 It is where the blind man experiences a moment of transcendence as Amélie describes the mouthwatering sights of the bustling market on rue Lamarck.